Residenz Munich, Deutschland - Things to Do in Residenz Munich

 Top Things to Do in Residenz Munich

-Visit World-Class Museums and Art Galleries
+Visit World-Class Art Museums

-Take Day Trips to Neuschwanstein Castle and Alpine Region
+Take Day Trips to Bavarian Castles

-Booking Tip: Full-day tours cost €45-85 including transportation and castle entry.
-Book castle tickets well in advance as they sell out quickly.
-Tours departing early morning offer more time at destinations and better photo opportunities.
+Booking Tip: Full-day tours cost €45-65 and include transportation and skip-the-line tickets.
+Book castle entry tickets well in advance (especially for Neuschwanstein) as they sell out quickly.
+Tours operate year-round, but winter visits offer fewer crowds and snow-covered mountain scenery.

 Getting There